 - Global policy and initiatives

-The Program coordinates efforts with routine monitoring and periodic evaluation to support global, regional, national and local learning and decision-making needs, and to advance reproductive, maternal, newborn and child health priorities.
-MCSP’s maternal health vision links closely with the Program’s strategies to engage communities and increase demand for health services, working toward equity in access to and quality of respectful care at both the community and facility levels.
+The Program coordinated efforts with routine monitoring and periodic evaluation to support global, regional, national and local learning and decision-making needs, and to advance reproductive, maternal, newborn and child health priorities.
+MCSP’s maternal health vision linked closely with the Program’s strategies to engage communities and increase demand for health services, working toward equity in access to and quality of respectful care at both the community and facility levels.

 To download MCSP’s maternal health fact sheet, click here.